thomasnield/kotlin-data-science-resources/README.md

 <br><br>

+**Q) I'm a programmer but I'm bad at math.
+Is there any hope for me?**

+A) Absolutely!
+If you have successfully hacked your way with programming, you can definitely hack your way through math.
+Granted it is helpful to have gone through high school and college math, but chances are you forgot most of it anyways.
+The key is to learn math that is useful for the problems you are trying to solve, and to pair it effectively with your programming skills.

+Advanced math (encompassing more than simple `+ - * /` operations) becomes necessary to solve problems with a nondeterministic nature.
+It is also easier to learn as an adult when you have a purpose for it.
+On top of learning enough math to solve nondeterministic problems you are interested in, try to foster your curiosity as well.
+[3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) on YouTube and the book [No BS Guide to Math and Physics](http://www.lulu.com/shop/ivan-savov/no-bullshit-guide-to-math-and-physics/paperback/product-23632949.html) are great resources to do this.
+[This article](https://towardsdatascience.com/essential-math-for-data-science-why-and-how-e88271367fbd) also does a great job summarizing all the areas of applied math in data science.

+<br><br>

 **Q) How can Kotlin do any machine learning or data science tasks when it does not match the library catalogue of Python or R?**

 A) Read the rest of this document and you will be surprised what the JVM ecosystem already offers :)